AB-Code-Hub/Movie-Modd/README.md

 ## 🔧 Customization

 - **TMDB API**: Replace the API key in `.env` to fetch different data.
-- **Appwrite Backend**: Modify the Appwrite configuration in `src/services/appwrite.js` to suit your backend needs.
+- **Appwrite Backend**: Modify the Appwrite configuration  to suit your backend needs.
 - **Tailwind CSS**: Customize the `tailwind.config.js` file to add or modify styles.

 ---